diegofazio/hbDBSpeedTests/README.md

 ### Dbf configuration

-1) unpack /data/dbf/db.zip
+1) unpack /data/dbf/db.zip to any folder.
+Do not forget to set that folder in .prg tests!!

 ### LetoDB configuration

+1) unpack /data/dbf/db.zip to any folder(Set Datapath - See step 2).
-1) /data/letodb.ini <- Set the "Datapath" with your full path to dbf folder.
+2) /data/letodb.ini <- Set the "Datapath" with your full path to dbf folder.
 FIRST OF ALL!!!!
-2) /data/letodb.exe install <- Install letodb Service
+3) /data/letodb.exe install <- Install letodb Service
-3) /data/letodb.exe start <- Start letodb Service(Check Windows Services if started)
+4) /data/letodb.exe start <- Start letodb Service(Check Windows Services if started)

-4) /data/letodb.exe stop <- Stop letodb Service
+/data/letodb.exe stop <- Stop letodb Service
 /data/letodb.exe uninstall <- Uninstall letodb Service